patrickbucher/docs/weinberg/how-software-is-built.md

 The _Human Interaction_ dynamic states that the number of interactions between people grows non-linearly to the amount of people being added to a project.

+## What it Takes to Be Helpful

+The computational power required to control a project grows non-linearly with the problem size.
+Due to this non-linearity, being twice as smart does _not_ allow you to solve problems twice as big:

+> Ambitious requirements can easily outstrip even the brightest developer's
+> mental capacity.

+Given a program that is capable of playing the perfect game of chess: If the board's size is increased from 8x8 (64) to 10x10 (100) fields, the number of possible moves explodes, even though the board size only grows by roughly 50%.

+Every pattern has its size/effort curve, showing how well it will do given problems of different sizes.
+This curve grows non-linearly: Increasing requirements by 10% causes an additional effort of way more than 10%.
+The bigger the problem, the bigger the _growth rate_ of the effort.

+Software projects are highly variable.
+Due to this noise, a linear curve often fits almost as good as an exponential one in a size/effort graph.
+Plotting data on a logarithmic scale might help better understanding the data, but also trick the eye into seeing linear patterns (Log-Log-Law):

+> Any set of data points forms a straight line if plotted on log-log paper.

+Managers influence projects by choosing methods, tools, and people, which make up an organization's cultural pattern.
+Two different methods (or tools, or teams) A and B will have different curves on a size/effort graph: Method A is cheaper for small projects (say, due to less overhead), but reaches a limit of feasible projects quite quickly.
+Method B, on the other hand, s more expensive for small projects, but allows to deal with bigger projects than method A.

+Therefore, organizations adopt _two_ (or more) methods instead of just one "standard method" for software development, which are then picked from depending on a project's estimated size.
+This requires managers to take an important decision at the beginning of every project: which method to choose?
+In a blaming environment, taking such decisions can get a manager into trouble.
+Therefore, they'd often prefer to have a "standard model" being imposed on them.

+Managers choose their methods for other reasons than just effort.
+Risk is also a very important factor.
+Depending on the problem size, different methods have different chances of success.
+The bigger the project, the higher the risk, the lower the chance of success.

+Using a method for the first time is riskier and more effortful than doing so for the umpteenth time.
+Managers are therefore reluctant to try out new methods, patterns, languages, etc. The risk on the decision maker can be reduced by:

+1. moving the decision to a higher level of management, so that the risk is spread wider (and higher)
+2. reducing the size of the first project, which is intended to be a pilot project for learning (as opposed to getting attention)
+3. reducing the criticality of the first project

+Harm is rarely done out of malice, but of good intentions combined with wrong assumptions about the underlying problem (wrong model).
+It is often being tried to control systems that lie beyond one's capacity:

+- What one "knows" are often only simplifications (heuristics) carried over from simpler situations.
+- One fails to see the true dynamics in an environment with lots of randomness.
+  Once those dynamics are put under control one by one, the system gets stable enough for a transition from pattern 2 to pattern 3.
+- Behaviours that might produce good results in the short run (e.g. deploying hacks to fix bugs, skip on testing to save time) cause trouble in the long run.
+One fails to see this connection, gets addicted to such a bad behaviour, and stays with the faulty intervention model―a disease of limited intelligence.

+Some interventions cause more harm than good, so one might conclude that doing harm is actually intended―which is very rarely the case!
+To analyze such situations without getting paranoid, the _Helpful Model_ can be applied:

+> No matter how it looks, everyone is _trying_ to be helpful.

+This model takes away the blame and lets us look at the true dynamics, i.e. beyond anybody's intention.

+Mental models can't be eliminated, but only replaced by better ones (_Principle of Addition_):

+> The best way to reduce ineffective behaviour is by adding a more effective
+> behaviour.

+Organizations get addicted to certain practices, which relieve their pain in the short run, but are harmful in the long run.
+The more a practice is applied, the worse one feels, and the more one seeks the relief of the addictive behaviour.
+Such harmful, addictictive practices can be countered by adding long range measurements with according rewards and punishments.

+Better than curing addictions is preventing them in the first place:

+> The way people behave is not based on reality, but on their _models_ of
+> reality.

+Implanting more effective models is the most helpful intervention.